Animals with lungs can float easier than those without.

 Will I be lost among my sins?

 Is it time for me to give in?

 There should be nothing for me to defend.

 Or will I stay lost chasing the wind?

 I walked back to the pool a different way.
 Jacob hadn’t mentioned Lacey or tossing me in the pool or accusing me of doing something to her.
 I hadn’t mentioned Lacey.
 We both slipped back into our dumb unawareness of one another ending our brief reconnection with slick smiles meant to put the other one at ease.

 L.B.
-Sedlacek is an award winning poet and author with poetry and fiction appearing in many different journals and zines.
-Her latest poetry books are The Adventures of Stick People on Cars (Alien Buddha Press), The Architect of French Fries (Presa Press) and Words and Bones (Finishing Line Press).
+Sedlacek has had poetry, fiction and non-fiction appear in many different journals, zines and newspapers.
 She is a former Poetry Editor for ESC!
-Magazine and also co-hosted the podcast for the small press, “Coffee House to Go,” for several years.
-She teaches poetry at local elementary and middle schools and publishes a free resource for poets, “The Poetry Market Ezine.”
-In her free time, LB enjoys swimming, reading, and taking guitar lessons.
+Magazine and also co-hosted the podcast for the small press, “Coffee House to Go.”
+She founded and publishes the free resource for poets, “The Poetry Market Ezine.”
+Recent poetry books include Happy Little Clouds (Guerrilla Genesis Press) and The Poet Next Door (Cyberwit).
+Her first short story collection is Four Thieves of Vinegar & Other Short Stories published by Alien Buddha Press.
+In her free time, LB enjoys swimming, reading, and playing guitar and ukulele.
 She recommends the Caldwell Humane Society.